IAMColumbia/fsharp/fsharp.md

     let x = 10

 Calling function &rsquo;x&rsquo; returns 10. \`x\` is immutable, meaning it will always return 10 and cannot be changed.
 This makes sense if we think of it as a function, functions cannot be reassigned and you cant have 2 with the same signature.
+Comparing variables gets a little weird as well since we use the single &rsquo;=&rsquo; for both assignment and value comparison

+    let x = 10
+    println x = 10 // prints true

 If we need a variable that can be changed, which is rarer than you think, you have to use the &ldquo;mutable&rdquo; keyword

     let mutable x = 10
     x <- x + 1

-<a id="orgba8382c"></a>
+<a id="orgc88b547"></a>

 ### Functions